-A month on from the implementation of the European Union’s Fifth Money Laundering Directive (EU) 2018/843 (the “5MLD”) which placed cryptoassets under the supervision of the Financial Conduct Authority (the “FCA”), an unprecedented ruling from the High Court in AA v Persons Unknown EWHC 3556 (Comm) confirmed that cryptoassets can be treated as property in the United Kingdom.
+A month on from the implementation of the European Union’s Fifth Money Laundering Directive (EU) 2018/843) (“5MLD”) which placed cryptoassets under the supervision of the Financial Conduct Authority (“FCA”), an unprecedented ruling from the High Court in AA v Persons Unknown EWHC 3556 (Comm) confirmed that cryptoassets can be treated as property in the United Kingdom.

-In Persons Unknown, an English insurance company (the “Claimant”) claimed against persons unknown and entities trading as Bifinex (the “Defendants”) following a cyber ransomware attack (the “attack”) of a Canadian insurance company (the “insured customer”).
+In Persons Unknown, an English insurance company (“Claimant”) claimed against persons unknown and entities trading as Bifinex (“Defendants”) following a cyber ransomware attack (“attack”) of a Canadian insurance company (“insured customer”).
 The attack consisted of the encryption of the insured customer’s computer system.
 The insured customer paid a ransom of USD 950,000 by way of 109.5 Bitcoin in exchange for a decryption tool.
-The application to the Court included: (i) an information disclosure order (the “Order”) in relation to Bitcoin accounts in order to identify the account holders to where the payment in Bitcoin was set; and (ii) a proprietary injunction to prevent any payment to be made with Bitcoin from the account that received the ransom.
+The application to the Court included: (i) an information disclosure order (“Order”) in relation to Bitcoin accounts in order to identify the account holders to where the payment in Bitcoin was set; and (ii) a proprietary injunction to prevent any payment to be made with Bitcoin from the account that received the ransom.

 - cryptoassets have all the indicia of property;

 - the distinctive features possessed by some cryptoassets – intangibility, cryptographic authentication, use of distributed transaction ledger, decentralisation, rule by consensus – do not disqualify them from being property;